sanjayravichander/AI_Internship_Projects/Hand_gesture_AI/README.md

+Here’s an improved and corrected version of your README.md.
+I’ve addressed formatting issues, clarified instructions, and improved readability while keeping your content intact.

+---

 # 🖐️ Fast Hand Gesture Detection

 This project provides a **real-time hand gesture recognition application** using **OpenCV** and **MediaPipe**.
 It captures video from your webcam, detects hand landmarks, and classifies gestures such as: